Alaska Veterans Benefits & Disabled Veterans Benefits

 The State of Alaska offers a tax credit for companies hiring veterans who work in the state.
 The veteran must be unemployed for more than four weeks and meet other criteria as applicable:

-• Disabled Veterans: Must not have been released or discharged more than 10 years before the date employment begins.
+- Disabled Veterans: Must not have been released or discharged more than 10 years before the date employment begins.

-• Non-disabled Veterans: Not been released or discharged more than two years before the date employment begins.
+- Non-disabled Veterans: Not been released or discharged more than two years before the date employment begins.

 State Employment Preference For Veterans

-When hiring is done on a points-based system, qualifying service members may be eligible for up to 5% of the total points available; disabled Veterans and former prisoners of war may qualify for points up to 10% of the total points available added to their score.
+When hiring is done on a points-based system, qualifying service members may be eligible for up to 5% of the total points available; disabled Veterans and former prisoners of war may qualify for points up to 10% of the total points available, added to their score.

-When a numerical system is not used, applicants are offered “consideration” and a disabled Veteran or prisoner of war “will be given an opportunity to interview” according to the official site.
+When a numerical system is not used, applicants are offered “consideration,” and a disabled Veteran or prisoner of war will be given an opportunity to interview, according to the official site.

 Who is eligible for this hiring preference?
-Those who served on active duty for 181 days or more and received an honorable discharge during the following periods which include but are not limited to:
+Those who served on active duty for 181 days or more and received an honorable discharge during the following periods, which include but are not limited to:

-• Between April 6, 1917, through December 1, 1919
+- Between April 6, 1917, and December 1, 1919

-• Between September 16, 1940, through December 31, 1947
+- Between September 16, 1940, and December 31, 1947

-• Between June 27, 1950, through October 14, 1976
+- Between June 27, 1950, and October 14, 1976

-• Between August 2, 1990, through January 2, 1992, Beginning September 11, 2001, and ending on a date to be determined.
+- Between August 2, 1990, and January 2, 1992, beginning September 11, 2001, and ending on a date to be determined.

-• Served 181 days or more in the Alaska Territorial Guard.
+- Served 181 days or more in the Alaska Territorial Guard.

 There are eligibility criteria for disabled veterans, which include having served on active duty with an honorable discharge AND the veteran:

-• Was discharged due to a service-connected disability
+- Was discharged due to a service-connected disability

-• Is entitled to disability compensation from the VA
+- Is entitled to disability compensation from the VA

-• Was disabled in the line of duty while serving in the Alaska Territorial GuardMembers of the Alaska National Guard may also qualify.
+Members of the Alaska National Guard may also qualify.
 You must be either currently serving or have an honorable discharge.
-Those competing for Alaska state government jobs may qualify for 5 or 10 veterans preference points.
+Those competing for Alaska state government jobs may qualify for 5 or 10 veteran preference points.

-State of Alaska Death Veteran Death Benefit
+State of Alaska Veteran Death Benefit

 Residency requirements apply; the servicemember must have been an Alaska resident for at least a year before service and must have returned to Alaska within a year of leaving the military.
 The veteran must also have been a resident of the state for a year before death.